RogerCL24/Web-Scraping/WEB_SCRAPING/README.md

 ```bash
 python3 -m venv virtual_env_name
 ```
-> -m used to indicate the use of a library
+> -m is used to indicate the use of a library
 - Then, to activate it:
 ```bash
 source virtual_env_name/bin/activate